craigmckeachie/react-course/concepts/12-ComponentArchitecture.md

 > We use React in thousands of components, and we haven’t found any use cases where we would recommend creating component inheritance hierarchies. - Facebook

-- Items example everything is stateful class component by the end
-- Github API

 ## Thinking in React

 Here are some steps you might find useful as you learn to **Think in React**